 - Ride in the direction of traffic, not against it (cross the street to the opposite sidewalk if necessary)

 - Keep your speed below 10 mph, as close to a walking pace as possible

 - Yield to any pedestrians on the sidewalk, and when passing call out and use extreme caution

 - Keep your distance from doorways or side paths, and always look for and yield to cars pulling out of driveways and side streets

 Is bicycling in a crosswalk legal?

 Again the answer is maybe.
 The California vehicle code (section 21650g) refers to sidewalks and crosswalks separately, which implies that for biking in a crosswalk to be illegal a city’s municipal code must specifically ban it, in addition to sidewalk cycling.
-Crosswalks can also be considered an extension of the sidewalk across the roadway, so if sidewalk cycling is allowed then riding in a crosswalk is likely allowed as well.
 However, a police officer or a judge may choose to interpret this legal grey area differently, so use your best judgement and when in doubt just walk your bike.